 Lesser bushbabies or lesser galagos, the Strepsirrine primate of the galagolineage.
 They are categorized into the Gallagidae family, including Gulsby (Zeus eoticus) and the rest of the Galagos (Otlemur).

-They are probably the most numerous primates in Africa and can be found in every large forest in the continent.
+They are probably the most numerous primates in Africa and can be found in every large forest on the continent.
 The Galagos also like savannahs, woodland, rivers, and forests.
+They urinate in their hands and mark their territory by marking the trees they have crossed, and they follow these identifying paths through the trees overnight.

+Men will also urinate on women to identify them.
+These are related to lorries and have similar behavior and anatomy.
 These are faster, but more common victims of speed than stealth.
 The primitive bushbabies are thought to be the ancestors of all lemurs.

 Breeding

+Fewer shrubs usually give birth during the monsoon.
+The offspring are usually twins.
+There is usually a second period of heat after birth.
 The gestation period of a woman is 1252142 days and usually consists of up to 6 men with a wife.

 Low shrubs provide shelter to lesser galago mothers primarily in the nest or tree trunks, after which they hide in the leaves at night when dry.
-In some species, such as the dwarf galagos (the Galagos Demidoff group), day-sleep nests can be shared by grouping wives or occasionally meeting men.
+In some species, such as the dwarf Galagos (the Galagos Demidoff group), day-sleep nests can be shared by grouping wives or occasionally meeting men.

 Diet